 You shouldn't have to worry about your battery dying after only a couple minutes.
 The type of battery required by your RC boat helps determine how the boat performs.
 The amount of wind and your driving style also affect battery life.
 Fortunately, most RC boat batteries are rechargeable, so you won't have to keep putting money into your boat.
 However, since most RC boats have short battery lifespans, we recommend purchasing multiple battery packs to extend your runs.

 Accessories & Supplies

-Like with a new television or video game system, having a long warranty is a huge benefit and safety net.
-It eliminates the worry of something going wrong, such as a part like a propeller malfunctioning.
-We looked for products that include a warranty so you can have some peace of mind.
-We also looked for products with customer reviews so it's possible to read how others would rate their overall experience with the RC boat.
+We also looked for products with social media pages and online forums, which make it possible to see how others rate their overall experience with their RC boat.
+Forums are also great way to troubleshoot boat problems.
 Lastly, many manufacturers include some YouTube videos of the boats in action, which is extremely helpful when selecting the perfect boat for you or a child.